a-fotherby/Omphalos/README.md

 ##### The resampled restart is named for the grid it holds

-A stage that changes grid reads a resampled copy of the previous stage's restart, not the file itself, so a two-stage 350 → 3500 chain leaves both in `run0/`:
+A stage that changes grid reads a resampled copy of the previous stage's restart, not the file itself, so the two-stage `refine: 4` chain above leaves both in `run0/`:

 ```
-restart_0_stage0.rst          # 350 cells, as stage 0 wrote it
+restart_0_stage0.rst         # 100 cells, as stage 0 wrote it
-restart_0_stage0_nx3500.rst   # the resampled copy stage 1 read
+restart_0_stage0_nx400.rst   # the resampled copy stage 1 read
 ```

 The suffix matters because a `.rst` carries no grid metadata and a Fortran unformatted read fills a short array from a long record without error.
-Writing the resampled file back over its source would leave `restart_0_stage0.rst` holding the *next* stage's resolution, so any later use of that name at face value — a `restart_file` for another chain, an `inspect --nx 350` — would get a wrong initial state rather than a failure.
+Writing the resampled file back over its source would leave `restart_0_stage0.rst` holding the *next* stage's resolution, so any later use of that name at face value — a `restart_file` for another chain, an `inspect --nx 100` — would get a wrong initial state rather than a failure.

 Stages sharing a grid are unaffected.
 A deck naming the same file for both directives keeps the old replace-in-place behaviour.